-Mary Wootters is an assistant professor of Computer Science and Electrical Engineering at Stanford University.
-She received a PhD in mathematics from the University of Michigan in 2014, and a BA in math and computer science from Swarthmore College in 2008; she was an NSF postdoctoral fellow at Carnegie Mellon University from 2014 to 2016.
+Mary Wootters is an Assistant Professor of Computer Science and Electrical Engineering at Stanford University.
+She received her PhD in mathematics from the University of Michigan in 2014, and a BA in math and computer science from Swarthmore College in 2008.
+Mary was a NSF postdoctoral fellow at Carnegie Mellon University from 2014 to 2016.
 Her research interests include randomized algorithms, coding theory, dimension reduction, matrix completion, and sparse signal processing.

 - Summer Cluster: Error-Correcting Codes and High-Dimensional Expansion, Summer 2019.
 Visiting Scientist.

 - Real-Time Decision Making, Spring 2018.
 Visiting Scientist.